MLS postpones Toronto-DC United match after positive test - WHIZ News

 LAKE BUENA VISTA, Fla.
 (AP) — Major League Soccer postponed a match between Toronto FC and D.C.
 United shortly before it was scheduled to begin Sunday morning because of one unconfirmed positive test and one inconclusive test for the coronavirus.

 The unconfirmed positive test was for a D.C.
 United player, while a Toronto player returned the inconclusive test.
 Players and staff are tested the day before each game during the MLS is Back tournament.
-Because of the positive and inconclusive tests, the league’s protocol for the tournament called for both teams to undergo another set of testing on Sunday.
+Because of the positive and inconclusive tests, the league’s protocol for the tournament called for both teams to undergo another set of testing.

+The league announced Sunday night that the match would be rescheduled for Monday with a 9 a.m.
+EDT kickoff after all players on both teams had tested negative during the additional round of testing.
+The player who tested positive and the player with the inconclusive test will have another round of testing and will not play Monday.

+The teams also had their second matches in the tournament pushed back by one day.
+Toronto will now face Montreal on Thursday and D.C.
+United will play New England on Friday.

 Both teams had already announced their starting lineups for the match when it was called off shortly before its scheduled 9 a.m.
 EDT kickoff.